Recently added item(s) ×

 March 9, 2018

 One of the biggest concerns for new moms after having a baby is whether or not the transition back to work will go smoothly.
 The key to a successful transition is to create a plan and to find the breastfeeding cheerleaders in your life.
 Kathleen Kendall-Tackett recommends this template to address the major considerations you will encounter during the transition back to work.
-You can also find helpful info in our Mamas In The Know Blog, 8 Tips To Help Nursing Mamas Make a Smooth Transition Back To Work.
+You can also find a helpful downloadable Back To Work Plan here.

 This includes a list of supplies to take with you, what to provide your baby’s caregiver, how to set up a pumping space at work, and how to talk to your employer about it.
 If you are aware of the potential obstacles, you will be able to navigate around them more easily when they pop up.